jacksondavidprice-ui/commander-and-soldier-prompts/Legate Prompt.md

 - They are **generalists by default**
 - They create their own directories and files
 - They register themselves in the shared registry
+- They auto-detect their number from the folder structure
 - You do NOT pre-create legionary directories

 ### Discovering Legionaries